faust-lvii/Image_Noise/README.md

-# Image Editor Pro
+# Image Editor

-A professional image editing application built with Python and CustomTkinter.
-This application provides a modern, user-friendly interface for applying various effects and filters to images.
+A simple and minimal image editing application built with Python and CustomTkinter.
+This application provides a clean, user-friendly interface for applying various effects and filters to images.

 ## Features

 - Modern, dark-themed user interface
 - Support for multiple image formats (PNG, JPEG, BMP, etc.)
 - Real-time preview of effects
-- Various image adjustment tools:
+- Basic image adjustment tools:
   - Brightness
   - Contrast
   - Saturation